Ved0705/Shopping_app/README.md

 5)Swap item names according to respective price:
 This code snippet facilitates swapping the names of items in an array based on their respective prices.
 It employs a temporary variable, `tempName`, to store the name of one item temporarily.
 The names are swapped by copying them between array elements using `strcpy()`.
 This process ensures that the item names are rearranged according to their corresponding prices.

+6) Swap item's prices:
+This code snippet implements a sorting algorithm to arrange items based on their prices.
+It utilizes a temporary variable, `tempPrice`, to temporarily store the price of one item during swapping.
+The prices are swapped between array elements to ensure the items are arranged in ascending order of price.
+Finally, the sorted list of items along with their prices is printed to the console, providing users with an overview of available items sorted by price.